ibm-cloud-docs/Cloudant/offerings/compliance.md

 Customers can request an SOC 2 Type 1 report from the customer portal or [contact the sales team ![External link icon](../images/launch-glyph.svg "External link icon")](https://cloudant.com/history/contact-us/){:new_window}.

-## General Data Protection Regulation
+## General Data Protection Regulation (GDPR)

-The General Data Protection Regulation (GDPR) seeks to create a harmonized data protection law framework across the EU and aims to give citizens back the control of their personal data, whilst imposing strict rules on those hosting and ‘processing’ this data, anywhere in the world.
+The GDPR seeks to create a harmonized data protection law framework across the EU and aims to give citizens back the control of their personal data, whilst imposing strict rules on those hosting and ‘processing’ this data, anywhere in the world.
 The Regulation also introduces rules relating to the free movement of personal data within and outside